 - If a missing value is defined for a variable in MAXQDA, it will be transferred as the first missing value in the top left of the “Missing Values” window in MAXQDA Stats, so long as this position is empty.
 If the first value is already defined in Stats, no value will be transferred from MAXQDA.

 - Missing values for Boolean variables are not accepted, because no missing values for these variables can be defined in MAXQDA Stats.

 - Depending on the type of variable in the case that the “categorical” option has been set for a variable in MAXQDA, the measurement level in MAXQDA Stats is set for the variable.
-Text and Boolean variables get the measurement level in nominal terms, as categorical integer and floating point variables.
+Text and Boolean variables get the measurement level in nominal terms, as categorical integer and decimal variables.
 Other numerical variables and date variables are associated with the level of “interval”.
 If the measurement level has been changed in Stats, it will remain unmodified the next time MAXQDA is launched.

 When data from a MAXQDA project is transferred to MAXQDA Stats, all Stats analysis functions remain available.

 Transfer MAXQDA Stats data to a MAXQDA project

 After completing the analysis in MAXQDA Stats, modified variable values can be transferred back to the MAXQDA project to update the existing variables and add new ones.
 Likewise, document sets created during the analysis can be transferred.

 In principle, the transfer of variables from MAXQDA Stats to the MAXQDA project occurs in exactly the same manner as when data is read in MAXQDA using the Import data (document variables) function.